AnjanVankayala/ipl_predictor/README.md

 ## Usage
 - Open the application in your browser (Streamlit will provide a local URL).
 -Input the following match details:
-- Batting Team: Select the team currently batting.
+- `Batting Team`: Select the team currently batting.
-- Bowling Team: Select the team currently bowling.
+- `Bowling Team`: Select the team currently bowling.
-- Host City: Select the city where the match is being played.
+- `Host City`: Select the city where the match is being played.
-- Target Score: Enter the target score set by the batting team.
+- `Target Score`: Enter the target score set by the batting team.
-- Current Score: Enter the current score of the batting team.
+- `Current Score`: Enter the current score of the batting team.
-- Overs Done: Enter the number of overs completed.
+- `Overs Done`: Enter the number of overs completed.
-- Wickets Fallen: Enter the number of wickets lost.
+- `Wickets Fallen`: Enter the number of wickets lost.
 Click the Predict Probabilities button to get the win probabilities for both teams.

 ## Model Details